jbclements/rust-antlr/README.md

 The token-tree parsing appears to successfully parse all readily-available Rust code.

-The full parser still has some bugs.
-I think it's close, but it's not yet finished.
+The full parser also appears to parse all readily-available Rust code, although it's SO SLOW that I'm having trouble checking.

 To try it out: